Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/group-identify-api.md

 ## Considerations

 - Updates affect only future events, and don't update historical events.
-- You can track up to 5 unique group types and 10 total groups.
+- You can track up to 5 unique group types and 10 total groups per event.

 ## Example request